moerv9/sentiment/docs/9_Appendices.md

 *Regular Expressions* are searchable patterns inside a string, consisting out of multiple single characters.

 ### S
+- Sandbox
+A testing environment to securely try out code without affecting the running software.

 - Sentiment
 The overall opinion, mood, feeling about a particular topic.
 Mostly used in business context for expressing the "feeling" about a stock or cryptocurrency.

+- Software-as-a-Service / Saas
+Accessing software through the internet without dealing with software or hardware problems.
+Providers, such as Google or Amazon offer on-demand-service, support, scalability and security.

 - Stablecoin
 A stablecoin is a "stable" cryptocurrency, because it is pegged to a FIAT-Currency (see FIAT) like the US-Dollar or Gold and therefore not volatile.